Victoria Cup (ice hockey): 2008 Victoria Cup

 On October 1, 2008, the first Victoria Cup was awarded to the New York Rangers who won 4–3 against the Metallurg Magnitogorsk, winners of the 2008 European Champions Cup.
 The game was played under IIHF rules at the PostFinance Arena in Bern, Switzerland.
 Referees were split between the NHL and the IIHF.

 The match was preceded by an exhibition game on September 30, 2008, between host SC Bern and the New York Rangers, which was won by the Rangers.
 It was the first time a Swiss club played against an NHL team.
 The Rangers followed the Victoria Cup game with two NHL regular season games against the Tampa Bay Lightning in Prague, Czech Republic, on October 4 and 5 at O2 Arena.

 2009 Victoria Cup

 The second edition was contested by the ZSC Lions, champions of the Champions Hockey League, and the Chicago Blackhawks.
 The match was played on September 29, 2009 at the Hallenstadion in Zürich, Switzerland.
 ZSC Lions defeated the Blackhawks 2–1.

 2010–present

 The Champions Hockey League was cancelled after the 2008–09 season with the IIHF originally announcing that the third edition of the Victoria Cup would feature an NHL team against a team from one of the top four European ice hockey leagues (KHL, SM-liiga, Czech Extraliga or Elitserien).
-However, the event was not held since the 2009 edition.
+However, the event was not held since the 2009 edition and has been suspended since the 2014 Russian invasion of Ukraine.